nizienko/property_switcher/README.md

 ## Usage

-Create a new file with the `.propswitch` extension in your project.
+Create a new file with the `.propswitch` extension in your project [New -> Property Switcher].
 Define the properties and their options in the JSON format.
 Here's an example:

 ```json